ArnauP/Github-Crawler/README.md

 * You can change search keywords, proxies and types supported in the json example files.
 * Supported types: "Repositories", "Wikis", "Issues"
 * Extra information will only show for the repositories, so the expected output will be diferent than the previously shown.
+* If the program does not complete its purpouse it might be because of proxy issues, in that case, run the program again, it should work propperly.

 ## Usage